-During 2015-2016 we introduced ‘REAL projects and project based learning’ for each class.
-During the staff training day at the beginning of term, we welcomed Carl Jarvis from Hartsholme Academy in Lincolnshire who spoke to us about planning ‘REAL projects’ and immersive learning.
+During 2015-2016 we introduced the ‘REAL projects based learning’ curriculum across the school.
+During a staff training day at the beginning of term, we welcomed Carl Jarvis from Hartsholme Academy in Lincolnshire who spoke to us about planning ‘REAL projects’ and immersive learning.
 We were then able to use this alongside our list of ‘things that already work well’ to come up with a plan!
+This development in the curriculum had originated from huge successes in 'High Tech High' in America.

-Our ‘Project based, real outcome curriculum’ began in earnest in January 2016.
 All staff work with the children to start planning the following terms curriculum.
 The first stage is for the class to come up with an ‘essential question’ which is derived from a particular interest or passion within the class.
 This would be a question that the children investigate during the term but is something that can’t be googled!
 For example: ‘Could a dog live in the desert?’ or 'Have you ever been truly hungry?'.

 The buzz of learning across the school is always very special at St Hilary and any changes that we make to our curriculum are aimed at making it even better.
 Curriculum information for each of the classes can be found within this curriculum link.